Twins, Birth Injuries, and Hypoxic-Ischemic Encephalopathy (HIE)

 - Pitocin (synthetic oxytocin), which augments or induces labor

 - Misoprostol (Cytotec), which ripens and thins the cervix

-- Transcervical Foley catheter, which is a balloon used to open the cervix
+- Transcervical Foley catheter, which is a balloon used to help dilate the cervix

-Each procedure carries with it attendant risks and advantages.
-Usually, medical professionals recommend early scheduled C-sections for twin births, though the timing may vary depending on the mother and baby’s health profiles.
+Each procedure carries with it attendant risks and advantages (such as uterine hyperstimulation/tachysystole, uterine rupture, umbilical cord prolapse, and infection).
+Often, medical professionals recommend early scheduled C-sections for twin births, though the timing may vary depending on the mother and baby’s health profiles.
 Medical professionals should thoroughly explain the risks and benefits of all procedures and medications to mothers in order to obtain informed consent.

-The first step whenever your child has a birth injury is to seek appropriate medical care, whether it is through your child’s pediatrician, a specialized developmental clinic, or other medical professionals.
-If you are worried that your children’s developmental delays, disabilities, or cerebral palsy stemmed from an error that a medical professional made – whether it was during prenatal care, labor, or delivery – it may be helpful to ask the birth injury attorneys at Reiter & Walsh PC to review your case.
+If one or both of your twins had a birth injury, the first step is to seek appropriate medical care.
+Additionally, if you are concerned that a birth injury stemmed from an error that a medical professional made – whether it was during prenatal care, labor, or delivery – it may be helpful to ask the birth injury attorneys at ABC Law Centers (Reiter & Walsh, P.C.) to review your case.
 Case review is 100% free and confidential.
-The money from a birth injury verdict or settlement can be used to secure your children’s future, provide them with therapy and medical equipment, and cover the costs of medical care and accessible housing that existing insurance and assistance programs won’t cover.
+The money from a birth injury verdict or settlement can be used to secure your child’s future, provide them with therapy and medical equipment, and alleviate the costs of medical care and accessible housing that existing insurance and assistance programs won’t cover.

 Free Case Review | Available 24/7 | No Fee Until We Win